ozfive/mpd-tray-client/README.md

 pause icon (pause): [Ui icons created by adiobae - Flaticon](https://www.flaticon.com/free-icons/ui)
 ## License
-his program is licensed under the [MIT License](https://opensource.org/license/mit/).
+This program is licensed under the [MIT License](https://opensource.org/license/mit/).
 See the LICENSE file for details.